 You have to simply select the location of the registry key and enter the name of the key you want to take control of in the space provided.
 Then choose the user account and then whether you want to apply Full or Read Only Permissions to a Registry Key.
 Having done that enter the registry key name in the space provided and click Apply.

 RegOwnit v1.0 has been developed by Lee Whittington for The Windows Club.
 It has been tested on Windows 7.
-Nevertheless if you face issues, you may give your feedback here at The Windows Club Forum, where its developer Lee, will be happy to help out.
+Nevertheless, if you face issues, you may give your feedback here at The Windows Club Forum, where its developer Lee, will be happy to help out.
 Donations made go to its developer Lee and not to The Windows Club.

 It is strongly recommended that you first backup your Windows registry and create a system restore point before making any changes to your system.
+This tool has to be used very carefully, and changing permissions indiscriminately may make your PC insecure or cause other serious problems.

 How to Take Ownership and Full Control Permissions of Files & Folders in Windows manually or by using Ultimate Windows Tweaker may also interest you.